yagarea/pandoc-vlnka/README.md

 This will run vlnka as filter on example `.tex` file and check if it outputs expected output.

 In case if it does not work it will print diff of expected output and actual output.
+You will also find `dump.json` file containing AST of tested document in projects root directory.

 ### License
 This project is published under [GPLv3 license](https://github.com/yagarea/pandoc-vlnka/blob/master/LICENSE).